KSY173/Project-Smart_Life_Vest/sw_code/README.eng.md

 ## 2. Main Features

+> Note: The Flutter application was developed with a Korean user interface.
+> Therefore, the screenshots below show the actual Korean app screens, while the captions and explanations in this README are provided in English.

+---

 ### 2.1 BLE Scan and Connection

 The app scans and connects to BLE devices using `flutter_blue_plus`.